pellcorp/creality-wiki/docs/rpi.md

 # Simple AF for RPi

+Work is being done to bring Simple AF to the RPi (and other rpi like sbc)

 !!! warning

     This feature is being actively worked on and has not been officially released so its bound to be broken from time to time as I add